etilutio/welcome-lets-get-started/README.md

 resources.

-For specific policy details, students should refer to the Learn.co Terms of Service and [Student Catalog][] (Links to an external site.), which supersedes all policy statements herein.
-The guidelines in this document are subject to modification, amendment or revocation by at any time, without advance notice.
+For specific policy details, students should refer to the Learn.co Terms of Service and [Student Catalog][], which supersedes all policy statements herein.
+The guidelines in this document are subject to modification, amendment or revocation at any time, without advance notice.

 [Student Catalog]: https://flatironschool.com/north-america-regulatory-information/